Flight Project

 End-to-end reference project that ingests aeronautical telemetry, cleans it with Polars and pushes curated artefacts back into the AGILab export directory.

-Demonstrates how to orchestrate file-based distributions, run inside the cluster pool and keep the Streamlit user interface responsive while the worker pipeline operates asynchronously.
+Demonstrates how to orchestrate file-based distributions, run inside the cluster pool and keep the web interface responsive while the worker pipeline operates asynchronously.

 lab_steps.toml) and prompt examples to help you reproduce the workflow showcased in AGILab live demos.